nextgis/docs_ngcom/source/collector.rst

 Introduction
 ------------

-You need to collect spatial data to get geographic and attributive information about objects located in some area.
-Geographic information is described by a set of coordinates.
-Attributive information is a description of object's features.
+Collecting spatial data is used to get geographic and attributive information about objects located in some area.
+Geographic information is a set of coordinates.
+Attributive information is a description of the object's features.

 .. note::
-    As an **example** we can describe a task of monitoring of road infrastructure objects' condition.
+    As an **example** we can describe a task of monitoring the condition of road infrastructure objects.
-    A road and operational entity should perform monitoring of roadbed condition.
+    A road maintenance service should perform monitoring of the roadbed condition.
     Objects of spatial data collecting in this case are roadbed damages.
-    Geographical information in this example is damages coordinates.
+    Geographical information in this example is coordinates of the damages.
 Attributive information includes damage type, its size, a description of its location within roadbed, photos of the damage.
     The NextGIS Collector was developed to simplify the procedure of such data collection and to give an instrument to do it.

-However before a technical description of this system possibilities lets look at main participants of data collection for better understanding of how this system works.
+However before a technical description of this system possibilities let's look at the main participants of data collection in order to better understand how this system works.

 There are two roles in a process of spatial data collection: